 Futures are similar to forwards.
 The major difference remains as Forward contracts are Over-the-Counter instruments.
 They can, therefore, be customized.
 The same contract if is traded through the exchange, it becomes a Future contract and is, therefore, an exchange-traded instrument where supervision of an exchange regulator exists.

 - The above example can be a Future contract too.
 Corn Futures are trading in the market and with news of heavy rainfall corn futures with an expiry date of post 6 months can be purchased by ABC Inc at its current price which is $40 per contract.
 ABC buys 10000 such future contracts.
-If it really rains, the future contracts for corn become expensive and are trading at $60 per contract.
+If it really rains, the futures contracts for corn become expensive and are trading at $60 per contract.
 ABC clearly makes a gain of $20000.
 However, if the rainfall prediction is wrong and the market is the same, with the improved production of corn there is a huge demand among the customers.
 The prices gradually tend to decline.
 The future contract available now is worth $20.
 ABC Inc, in this case, would then decide to purchase more such contracts to square off any losses arising out of these contracts.

 - The most practical example globally for future contracts is for commodity oil, which is scarce and has a huge demand.
 They are investing in oilInvesting In OilOil investing is trading or investing in oil sector through various means.
 Oil market exhibits huge price fluctuations on a daily basis due to which, only highly knowledgeable and experienced players stay for the long run. price contracts and, ultimately, gasoline.